raw1z/parchemin/README.markdown

     thin start

-And just add your articles in the articles directory.
+Then just add your articles in the articles directory.
+Parchemin only support Markdown as markup language.
+So your articles files must have a '.markdown' extension.
 Don't forget to add a meta-data header at the top of every files you add.
 For example :

     <!-- title : "Lorem ipsum" -->
     <!-- created_at : Date.civil(2010, 3, 23) -->